qertoip/react-form-logic/README.markdown

 form.

-The form object describes the fields your form has, the validations you want them to have and additional event handlers for events related to the form.
+The form object describes the fields your form has, the validations those fields should have and additional event handlers for events related to the form.
+The last bit allows react-form-logic to combine the validation logic with any other logic you might want to add to your forms.

 It looks like this:

 ```javascript
 const form = FormLogic.Form({